nielsmh/escsitoolbox/README.md

 [...]
 ```

-_**BEWARE:** As of May 11, 2024, current versions of both BlueSCSI and ZuluSCSI firmware
+_**BEWARE:** BlueSCSI releases before 2024.05.21, and ZuluSCSI releases before
-have a bug with CD image changing.
-They do not report the media change correctly to the OS,
+2024.05.17, do not report the media change correctly, and will confuse the CD-ROM
-which will confuse MSCDEX/SHSUCDX, and cause all access to that drive to be weird or fail
-until the next reboot.
-Look out for updated firmware versions that fix this bug._
+device driver.
+Make sure to use an updated firmware to avoid these issues._

-_**Note:** As of May 11, 2024, BlueSCSCI and ZuluSCSI only support changing mounted
+_**Note:** As of June 4, 2024, BlueSCSCI and ZuluSCSI only support changing mounted
 image on CD-ROM drives.
 There are plans to support changing images for other device
 types, but not any release dates yet._